Azure/data-api-builder/docs/running-using-dab-cli.md

 ## Uninstall `dab` CLI

-For some reason, if you need to uninstall `dab` cli, simply do:
+For any reason, if you need to uninstall `dab` cli, simply do:

 ```bash
 dotnet tool uninstall -g dab